SharePoint/sp-dev-docs/docs/general-development/understanding-task-actions-in-sharepoint-designer.md

 ## Overview of Task Actions in SharePoint Designer 2013
 <a name="section1"> </a>

-A task in SharePoint Server 2013 is used to assign work to a person or group and then track the progress of that work over time.
+A task in SharePoint is used to assign work to a person or group and then track the progress of that work over time.
 There are two workflow actions in SharePoint Designer 2013 designed for working with tasks.